Chapter 13 Debt Reorganization Plan

-A common question is why would I need to file a chapter 13 bankruptcy instead of chapter 7?
+A common debt relief question is why would I need to file a chapter 13 bankruptcy instead of chapter 7?

 The first reason is to stop the Student Loan collectors from garnishing your wages.
 Student loans are paid through a plan that can last up to five years.
 They are forced to accept the amount we calculate is their share per the plan.
 It holds them at arm’s length for 5 years and paying them something.
 Also penalties and late fees stop, however, interest still accrues.
 A Chapter 13 Bankruptcy can free your life for 5 years as you try to determine a permanent settlement.